Are vitamins all they’re cracked up to be? And, more importantly, should you take extra dose of vitamins during autumn?

 Finally, the most dangerous condition which becomes more prominent in autumn is pneumonia.
 It is inflammation of the tissue in one or both lungs, usually caused by a bacterial infection or a virus, including coronaviruses.
 Severe symptoms include rapid and shallow breathing, rapid heartbeat, high temperature, sweating and shivering, loss of appetite, even wheezing and feeling confused and disorientated.

-Autumn illness prevention
+Vitamins for autumn illness prevention

 The first thing that any epidemiologist will tell you is to take precautions:

 - cover your mouth and nose with a handkerchief or tissue when you cough or sneeze,